ngaskill/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/00-intro.markdown

 # Navigating Between Related Resources [](id=navigating-between-related-resources)

 A key benefit of Liferay's hypermedia REST APIs is discovering and navigating all the services from a single starting point, the API's home URL.
-This is possible because each endpoint returns links to its related resources or endpoints.
+This is possible because each endpoint contains links to its related resources or endpoints.

 You can therefore navigate from